 The secret to making an amazing Poha Recipe!

 The key step to making an amazing Poha recipe is to use Extra Thick Poha or Extra Thick Rice flakes.
 No one enjoys a soggy or mushy Poha dish.
-If we use extra tick Poha, it will be absorbed all the flavours and hold its shape after cooking.
+Extra thick Poha, not only holds its shape but also absorbs all the flavours and gives a wonderful texture to the dish after cooking.

 Banaras version of Poha

 Last week a random thought came to my mind and I thought let’s check on the internet what are the other Poha recipes we can try.
 Then I came across this UP style Chura Matar recipe.
 I checked a couple of sites to get an idea.
 I was looking for more stories about this dish, but all I came to know is this recipe is very popular winter delicacy in Banaras.
 Sooner or later, I knew that I am going to make this dish for our Breakfast.